-Imagine you are camping in the wild forests, where the river water shimmers light as it reflects the soft and radiant moonlight.
+Imagine you are camping in the wild forests, where the river water reflects the soft and radiant moonlight.
 The dark tree trunks contrast with the green clump of bushes, which is home to few animals.
 While you enjoy the night sightseeing from your camping bag window, you hear the wind piercing the leaves and the creaking sound of the tree branches.
 The rich earthen smell from the forests is still over your senses, bringing the comfort you always wanted.
 While you imagine being in this forest, I wanted to confess that I have already been in this one in my dreams.
-These dreams are easy-going experiences that sometimes feel our mornings with good spirits.
+These dreams are easy-going experiences that sometimes fill our mornings with good spirits.
 We often do not take them into our attention as they are a gift of our subconscious mind.
-Albeit many artists drew dreams on their canvas, and one such painter who painted forests as a significant subject is Henri Rousseau and the painting we are here to scrutinize, and study is The Dream Rousseau Painting.
+Although many artists drew dreams on their canvas, one such painter who painted forests as a significant subject is Henri Rousseau, and the painting we are here to scrutinize, and study is The Dream Painting.
 So let us start moving.

 General Information About the Artwork.